txt/fse16/doc/hw3.md

 Important note: in the distance calc, do not include the dependent variable (the class).
 Distance is usually computed between independent variables.

+### Integrated into Ninja.rc

+Using the tricks explored last week.

 ### What to hand in